cholushkin/script-utils/readme.md

 Contains the core logic and implementation of helper utilities.
 These modules are not intended to be executed directly but are used as building blocks for scripts in the Scripts/ folder.

 *UserScripts/*
 Contains user-executable scripts.
 These typically serve as entry points and are composed by combining and calling logic from the Core/ directory.
-Each script solves a specific task like project setup, builds, cleaning temporary files, etc.
+Each script solves a specific task like project setup, builds, cleaning temporary files, importing assets to Unity, etc. This folder is under source control of root project.

 *UserScriptsExamples/*
 Contains user-executable scripts examples.